-Software Updating
+Software Updates

-Software upgrades for each module can be downloaded remotely if the optional System Control module is installed.
-These can be downloaded onto your PC and then Avenue PC will distribute the update to the individual module.
-(Refer to the Avenue PC documentation for more information.)
-Periodically updates will be posted on our web site.
+Software updates for each module can be downloaded remotely if the optional System Control module is installed.
+These can be downloaded onto your PC, then Avenue PC will distribute the update to the individual module.
+Refer to the Avenue PC documentation for more information.
+Updates are periodically posted on the Ensemble Designs web site.
 If you do not have the required System Control Module and Avenue PC, modules can be sent back to the factory for software upgrades.